arshsinghphd/TeamActivities/Module07/README.md

 print_word_reverse("sator arepo tenet opera rotas")
 ```

-What is the difference?
+:memo: What is the difference?
 Why does it print in reverse order?

-### TASK
+### :fire: TASK
 Write a function that goes from *each end* getting smaller, so the output would be the following

 ```text